knight-raj/Hospital_analysis_SQL/README.md

 ORDER BY Stay_Duration_Days DESC
 LIMIT 1;
 ```
+Identifies the hospital stay with the longest duration.<br>
-Identifies the hospital stay with the longest duration.
+Purpose: Identifies the hospital stay with the longest duration.
+Explanation:
+<li>(Discharge_Date - Admission_Date) + 1 calculates the total duration of the stay in days</li>
+<li>ORDER BY Stay_Duration_Days DESC sorts the results in descending order.</li>
+<li>LIMIT 1 returns the longest stay.</li>
+<li>This helps identify outliers or cases requiring extended care.</li>

 ### 7. Total Patients Treated Per City
 ```sql